alexle/alexle.github.com/_posts/2025/2025-10-18-the-man-in-the-arena.markdown

 Stepping into the arena takes courage.
 To build.
 To begin.
 To take a chance on something that might not succeed.

 I've come to greatly respect those who try -- even if it's not perfect.
-I find myself quietly rooting for those who dare to create, to build, to share something real.
+I find myself quietly rooting for those who dare to put themselves and share or try something real.

 Sometimes courage is just the act of showing up again and again.